 This page features notes from my sketchbooks and walks and provides an insight into my working process, as well as occasional posts about other activity such as framing and curation.

 I was asked to write a blog post for Number Seven Dulverton about my experience of Lockdown, time out and curtailed adventures!
 You can my thoughts on Lockdown and the work that emerged from it in the post here

 From January 2018- June 2020, Emma and I wrote a monthly walk for The Bridport Times.
 Each month, we delved into the network of ancient lanes, pathways and tracks in this secretive corner of West Dorset.
 You can see online copies of the publication here

 Number Seven Dulverton

-    I was recently asked to contribute to EX Libris, by Number Seven Dulverton and share the following with them:
+I was asked to contribute to EX Libris, by Number Seven Dulverton and share the following with them:

 ‘What publication would you like to tuck into your pocket to be engulfed by the golden flames of your funeral pyre…’

 We spent a wonderful few hours discussing influences and inspiration in the depths of Horner Wood on Exmoor as well as revealing my choice.
 You can discover the answer on their beautiful website …and if you are on Exmoor do call in and see them!